Can You Witness a Document if You’re not there ?

 A problem frequently arises in real estate transactions when people say they witness signatures, but they don't.

-1) Domestic Agreements,
+1)

-2) Powers of Attorney, and
+Powers of

-3) Wills.
+3)

-Here's a quick scenario.
+witness.
+A holograph Will, if completed properly can Here's a quick scenario.
 Bob wants to sell his house, so he hires Jack, a realtor.
 An offer is faxed into Jack's office.
 Bob is on vacation out of the country.
 Jack e-mails Bob, and Bob gives him the fax number where he is staying.
 Jack faxes it over, and discusses the offer with Bob by phone.
 Then, Bob faxes it back to Jack's office.

 It's not witnessed!
 So, Jack decides to witness the document, and signs his own name just above the line where it says "witness".